davidrhoden/davidrhoden-basic-netlify/timeline/goldies-radiator.md

 I was driving to Chattanooga to hang out and watch the eclipse from there (99% coverage expected).

-I noticed my truck's A/C was cycling a lot and it seemed like it needed the refrigerant rechatrged.
+I noticed my truck's A/C was cycling a lot and it seemed like it needed the refrigerant recharged.
 I looked around at YouTube and such to find out how to do it.
 I still wonder if maybe I did it wrong.
 I hooked the injector to one of the little pipes it fits on and added a can of R-134.

 The next morning I set out.
 When I had just got into Mississippi, the motor started to smell wrong and the temperature gauge swept up to the max.
-I had no idea if I would get stuck on the road, but I topped a hill and there was an exit for Poplarville, so I toook it.
+I had no idea if I would get stuck on the road, but I topped a hill and there was an exit for Poplarville, so I took it.
 I had to stop at a stop sign and wait for a car to pass, then I turned left and pulled into a little 7-11 type store.
 By now steam was pouring out of the hood.

 ![Goldie, post radiator explosion](/static/img/timeline/goldiesradiator/goldies-radiator-20170818.jpg)